Flavor Flav

-William Jonathan Drayton Jr. (born March 16, 1959), known by his stage name Flavor Flav (Note: The correct spelling is Flavor, and he dislikes being referred to as Flava) (/ˈfleɪvər ˌfleɪv/ FLAY-vər-_-FLAYV), is an American rapper and television personality.
-Known for his catchphrase "Yeah, boyeeeeee!" when performing, he is a founding member alongside Chuck D, of Public Enemy, a rap group that has earned six Grammy Award nominations.
+William Jonathan Drayton Jr. (born March 16, 1959), better known by his stage name Flavor Flav (Note: The correct spelling is Flavor, and he dislikes being referred to as Flava.) (/ˈfleɪvər ˌfleɪv/ FLAY-vər-_-FLAYV), is an American rapper, hype man, and television personality.
+Known for his catchphrase "Yeah, boyeee!" when performing, he is a founding member, alongside Chuck D, of Public Enemy, a rap group that has earned six Grammy Award nominations.
 He has been inducted into the Rock and Roll Hall of Fame.

 After spending several years out of the limelight, Flav starred in multiple VH1 reality series, including The Surreal Life, Strange Love, and Flavor of Love.

 Early life and education

 Drayton was born in Roosevelt, New York and grew up in nearby Freeport, two communities within the Town of Hempstead.
 His father, William Drayton Sr., ran a restaurant, The Soul Diner in Freeport.

 Drayton Jr. is the cousin of former Penn State basketball player Shep Garner, and of Brooklyn MC Timbo King of Royal Fam.
 He is also a cousin of rappers Ol' Dirty Bastard, RZA, and GZA of the Wu-Tang Clan.
 Drayton began teaching himself piano at the age of five.
 He was an accomplished musician playing piano, drums, and guitar at an early age while singing in the youth choir at his church.
 According to Chuck D, Drayton is proficient in playing fifteen instruments.

 By the time he dropped out of Freeport High School in the 11th grade, he had been in and out of jail for robbery and burglary.
 He attended culinary school in 1978.
 Later, he went to Adelphi University in Garden City, New York, where he met Carlton Ridenhour (who later became known as Chuck D).
 They first collaborated on Chuck D's hip-hop college radio show, then began rapping together.
 Drayton's stage name Flavor Flav was originally his graffiti tag.